ritabur/vp-portfolio/content/footer/index.en.md

 path: /footer
 column1:
   title: Science and environment reporting
-  body: Specialized science and environment reporter and co-host of an
+  body: Specialized  reporter and co-host of an award-winning weekly public radio
-    award-winning weekly programme on environment on the LRT RADIO.
+    programme on environment.
 column2:
   title: Crafted radio documentaries
   body: Author of 30+ radio features on history, culture, science and nature since